 - Increase the amount of activity to 5 hours of moderate intensity

 - Add strengthening exercises, such as lifting weights or using resistance bands, on 2 or more days each week

 - Adults 65+ are typically the least physically active of any age group

 - Adults 65+ with no limiting chronic conditions and are basically fit should follow the same guidelines as those mentioned above for all adults.

-Older adults that have chronic health conditions, and cannot do 150 minutes of moderate-intensity activity a week, should be as active as abilities and conditions allow.
+- Those with chronic health conditions, and cannot do 150 minutes of moderate-intensity activity a week, should be as active as abilities and conditions allow.

 Some local K-State Research and Extension offices are offering a class designed to increase strength and improve balance in older adults called Stay Strong, Stay Healthy.